 You have worked at the International Criminal Tribunal for the Former Yugoslavia (ICTY), can you tell us a little about the work?

 I began as an intern there, in what seems like a lifetime ago, 2009.
-It was a shock to go from an LLM academic perspective of reading about ICL jurisprudence, to being involved in the actual nuts and bolts of an active ICL trial!
-The difference between theoretical and practical is quite a gap to bridge, especially when you’re thrown in the deep end to a case halfway through the prosecution’s presentation of evidence.
+It was a shock to go from an LLM academic perspective of reading about ICL (International Criminal Law) jurisprudence to being involved in the actual nuts and bolts of an active ICL trial!
+The difference between theoretical and practical is quite a gap to bridge, especially when you’re thrown in the deep end of a case halfway through the prosecution’s presentation of evidence.

 Once I settled into the process though, it really was a case of working very hard, long hours on what at times were minute details of evidence that may never actually see the light of day, to complex and over-arching questions of law which went to the very heart of the charges faced by the accused (and of course, maintaining excel sheets.
 So, so many excel sheets…)